 Initial Consultation

 During the initial consultation, the notary discusses the specific needs of the client.
-This stage covers the type of documents requiring notarization and clarifies any questions the client has regarding the process.
+This stage covers the documents requiring notarization and clarifies any client questions regarding the process.
 Notaries assess the necessary identification documents to confirm the signer’s identity.

 Document Verification